314dev/PI/docs/source/common/production_inference.rst

 ------------------------

 TorchScript allows you to serialize your models in a way that it can be loaded in non-Python environments.
-The LightningModule has a handy method :meth:`~pytorch_lightning.core.lightning.LightningModule.to_torchscript` that returns a scripted module which you can save or directly use.
+The LightningModule has a handy method :meth:`~pi_ml.core.lightning.LightningModule.to_torchscript` that returns a scripted module which you can save or directly use.

 .. code-block:: python